quanyang/quanyang.github.io/_posts/blog/2016-06-22-x-ctf-finals-2016-john-slick-web-25.md

 date: 2016-06-22T22:32:53+02:00
 ---

 X-CTF is a capture the flag competition in Singapore organized by NUS Greyhats.
 The on-site finals took place on Saturday, 18 June 2016.
 This is another one of the web challenge I wrote for the finals.
-All of the web challenges I wrote are done with the same front-end UI to make things simpler.

 # JohnSlick
 >**Points:** 25